 For example, Apollo Global Management agreed to purchase a majority interest in Lumileds, a supplier of LED components and automotive lighting, from Royal Philips, which is refocusing its business on health technology, in December.
 Clayton Dubilier & Rice agreed at the end of May to buy a majority stake in consulting firm Capco from FIS, a financial services technology company.

 Private equity firms completed 659 carve-out transactions globally in 2016, totalling $232 billion in value, compared with 672 deals representing $192 billion in the prior year, according to Dealogic.
 This was the highest since the record of 928 transactions worth $295 billion in 2007.

 Just as a decade ago, the industry has large coffers of money to invest and is facing high valuations, often above 10x EBITDA.
 In such an environment, carve-outs can present lower entry points into companies.

-“I believe carve-outs have been more interesting in the last two or three years, because they're difficult to do, so in a high-price environment it may mean there's less competition,” says Rob Seminara, a senior partner at Apollo.
+“I believe carve-outs have been more interesting in the last two or three years, because they’re difficult to do, so in a high-price environment it may mean there’s less competition,” said Rob Seminara, a senior portfolio manager at Apollo.

 These transactions can be cheaper for several reasons.
 Private equity firms may find these opportunities through an auction process or after a failed auction process, which means competition is lower.
 The complexity of carving out assets from large corporations also typically means fewer private equity firms are willing to take them on.
 Finally, firms such as CD&R and Apollo have been able to reduce pricing by allowing sellers to retain a minority stake in the business, as was the case in the Lumileds and Capco deals.